mautic/developer-documentation-new/docs/design/labelling.rst

 When using sentence-case capitalization, only capitalize the initial letter of the first word in the text and other words that require capitalization, such as proper nouns.

+.. vale off

-For example, you would write labels in a Form as "First name" and "Email address."
+For example, you would write labels in a form as "First name" and "Email address."
 Apply this approach consistently across all UI text elements, except when the text is a product or service name, or trademarked.

+.. vale on

 Examples: